This story was originally written for the Driven to Desire Challenge

-There's a sharp throbbing pain behind his eyes as the big man awakens to the bright fluorescents, but he knows it's worth every ounce of effort when he senses the presence of the President beside him and hears that warm voice, his words flowing like honey over the agent's ruined body.
-Four long years, McCarty has been harboring barely concealed feelings for this man he reveres and craves like no other, and there could be no sweeter moment than to hear that his affections have been returned.
+There's a sharp throbbing pain behind his eyes as the big man wakes to the bright fluorescents.
+It's worth every ounce of effort when he senses the presence of the President alongside him and hears that warm voice, his words flowing like honey over the agent's ruined body.
+Four long years, McCarty has harbored barely-concealed feelings for this man he reveres and craves like no other.
+There could be no sweeter moment than to hear that his affections have been returned.

 "Cover my…?"
 Cough.

-The agent moves to shake his head, but a sharp stab of pain lets him know that's a terrible idea.
+The agent moves to shake his head, but a sharp stab of pain lets him know it's a terrible idea.
 "Just…listening," he croaks out.

-Tears cloud the President's soft hazel eyes and a rush of air swooshes out his lungs, raining soft breath along the whiskers of the agent's unshaven neck and cheek.
+Tears cloud the President's soft hazel eyes and a swoosh of air leaves his lungs, raining soft breath along the whiskers of the agent's unshaven cheek.

 "Well?" the agent pushes once more, a smirk rising under the confines of his oxygen mask.